 Celia Aniskovich is a New York based director and producer.
 Her career began in live broadcast news as an NBC Page before she transitioned into narrative and documentary filmmaking.
 She has directed, produced, developed and consulted on numerous US & UK projects and her films and series have been broadcast around the world.
 In April of 2020, How to Fix a Drug Scandal, which Aniskovich co-produced, broke the top 5 most-watched shows on Netflix three days after it premiered.
 In July of 2020, Fear City: New York vs the Mafia, which Aniskovich field produced, became the #1 most watched show on Netflix 24 hours after it premiered.
 Celia also produced the successful, Surviving Jeffrey Epstein for Lifetime.

-Last year, Aniskovich released Spy Affair, a 6-part podcast series for Wondery Originals based on the story of alleged Russian spy, Maria Butina.
+In 2021, Aniskovich released Spy Affair, a 6-part podcast series for Wondery Originals based on the story of alleged Russian spy, Maria Butina.
 She also wrote, directed, and produced BURN IT DOWN!, a feature documentary about Woodstock 99, for MRC Studios/Rolling Stone that had its world premiere at the 2021 BFI London Film Festival.
-Her other 2021 premiers include a feature documentary she executive produced and directed called Fruitcake Fraud for Discovery+ and a feature documentary she produced for HBO Max, Beanie Mania.
+Her other 2021 premiers include a feature documentary she executive produced and directed for Discovery+, Fruitcake Fraud (Nominated for a Realscreen Award), and a film she produced for HBO Max, Beanie Mania.
 Her next film, a feature documentary entitled Call Me Miss Cleo, premieres in December on HBO Max.
 Aniskovich has worked on multiple Emmy-nominated programs and is repped by WME.
 She graduated from Fordham University in the Bronx & is a life-long Mets fan.